 More noteworthy memorials to military dogs and their handlers

 Here are four more memorials and monuments dedicated to the service of military working dogs and their human soldier-partners that are worth checking out.

-- An official bronze statue of Sergeant Stubby, a distinguished World War I war dog, can be found at the AKC’s Museum of the Dog in St. Louis, Missouri.
+- An official bronze statue of Sergeant Stubby, a distinguished World War I war dog, can be found at the AKC’s Museum of the Dog in New York City.
 The real Sgt.
 Stubby, who went to war with the 102nd Infantry’s 26th Yankee Division, has been preserved and now resides at the Smithsonian Institution’s National Museum of American History in Washington, D.C.

 - The West Coast War Dog Memorial can be found at the March Field Air Museum in Riverside, California.
 The monument depicts a soldier holding the leash of his canine partner and is surrounded by tiles in tribute to individual dogs.
 A second memorial has been installed on Sacrifice Field at Fort Benning, Georgia.
 Many dog teams that served in Korea and Vietnam trained at Fort Benning, and the monument was built to honor military working dog teams that served in all wars.

 - The United States War Dogs Memorial guards the entrance to the New Jersey Vietnam Veterans’ Memorial in Holmdel, New Jersey.
 Although directly representing Vietnam War dog-handler teams, the bronze statue of a kneeling Vietnam War soldier and his dog honors all of our country’s war dogs and their handlers.